gensyn/gameboy-j-card/README.md

 * cover.png
   Portrait-oriented cover art for the game.
 This will automatically be resized to fit the cover of the J-Card.
 * logo.png
   The game's logo.
-This will automatically be resized to fit the side and the back of the J-Card.
+This will automatically be resized and rotated to fit the side and the back of the J-Card.
 * settings.txt
   A text file containing these 4 lines:
   * \<system>